 Cinch Solar Powered Tent

 Cinch is the product of a successful Kickstarter campaign.
-Unlike most other tents on this list, it’s a simple pop up tent.
-Just pack it into the compact, disc shaped rucksack, travel to your own vision of “life away from civilization,” and set it up.
-The solar pack is an optional upgrade, but includes a solar panel and LCD power bank that can store enough energy to charge your cell phone.
+Unlike most other tents on this list, it’s a simple pop-up tent.
+Just pack it into the compact, disc-shaped rucksack, travel to your own vision of “life away from civilization,” and set it up.
+The solar pack is an optional upgrade, but it includes a solar panel and LCD power bank that can store enough energy to charge your cell phone.

 Tactical Solar Tent

 Looking for something a little more hardcore?
 This tent, designed for military use, might be more up your alley.

 The Tactical Solar Tent combines rugged shelter and abundant energy supplies.
 You’ll get enough energy to charge your phone and then some: the large panels draped across the roof the tent supply up to 1440 watts of power.
 That’s enough to power your hair dryer on “high” — though using a hair dryer in a Tactical Solar Tent might take away some of its ruggedness.

 - Can be set up in as little as two minutes

 - Solar panels help insulate tent from cold conditions